 The epilogue to my review of Fashion Illustration.
 This second title by Anna Kiper is all about the portfolio, mood, and storytelling.

 The edition I’m reviewing has the following details: Bloomsbury, 2016 | ISBN 978-1-4725-6729-1.
 There is a newer edition here.
 I’ve written a smidgen about design development before, but somehow not yet got around to showcasing this book on the blog.

 I posted about my love of squared paper on Instagram a couple of years ago, but I’ve decided it’s worth sharing to the blog.
 It fits in nicely with my current pilot course on Design Development, and I made sure

 Five plus one of the best people and communities for knitwear design support.
 If you need resources for knitwear design, start here!

-The first part of a short series exploring the relationship between maths and knitting, all via my professional practice as a knitwear designer.
+The final part of a mini-series exploring the relationship between maths and knitting through the lens of my knitwear design practice…and musicianship.